NghiaNim/Lyzn/README.md

 ## The Problem

 Small businesses get crushed by price volatility they can't control.
 When a bakery's sugar costs spike 40%, their margins evaporate.
 When a restaurant's currency costs swing, they can't forecast expenses.
-Unlike Fortune 500 companies, SMEs have **no way to protect themselves**:
+Unlike Fortune 500 companies, SMEs have **no way to protect themselves**, which is why every year around 10% of businesses in the U.S. file for bankruptcy:

 - Derivatives markets require $100K+ minimums
 - Too complex—requires financial expertise they don't have